About

 He worked as a researcher for Donald Dewar MP, a speechwriter for John Smith MP and an adviser to Tony Blair, both in opposition and later in 10 Downing St.

-Following the election of Keir Starmer as leader of The Labour Party in April 2020, Pat McFadden was appointed to the Labour shadow front bench Treasury team in the role of Shadow Economic Secretary.
+Following the election of Keir Starmer as leader of The Labour Party in April 2020, Pat McFadden was appointed to the Labour Shadow Treasury team in the role of Shadow Economic Secretary.